StudyFrenchSpanish

 When you start a program on Memrise, you get introduced to new words: their spelling, definition, pronunciation, and/or translation into your native language.

-There is an activity for learning new vocabulary and one for revising what you’ve acquired.
+There is an activity for learning new vocabulary and revising what you’ve acquired.

 Memrise uses spaced repetition for language learning through daily lessons and quizzes.
 It means that the app regularly brings words up for revision.